anindyahepth/BatchNorm_in_Transformers_CV/README.md

 Batch Normalization is a powerful regularization method for Neural Networks which can substantially speed up the learning process in CNNs.
+On the other hand, LayerNorm is used as the default normalization technique in Transformers.
 We investigate the impact of Batch Normalization in the most basic Transformer-based model for image classification - the Vision Transformer (ViT).
 We consider two distinct models:

-1. **ViTBNFFN** : This implement a batchnorm layer in the Feed Forward Netweork (FFN) component of the standard ViT.
+1. **ViTBNFFN** : This implements a batchnorm layer in the Feed Forward Netweork (FFN) component of the standard ViT.
 2. **ViTBN** : This replaces all LayerNorms with BatchNorms.